HarshanaJayasekara/HarshanaJayasekara/README.md

 - 🛒 **Computer Store E-commerce App** – Flutter, Firebase, Node.js
 - 🎨 **UI/UX Case Studies** – Figma projects for real-world interfaces

----

-> *“Code is like humor.
-When you have to explain it, it’s bad.”* – Cory House

----